 What volume of data is currently shared by Ireland?

 Currently, Ireland is not connected to SIS II.
-Ireland will connect with the SIS II data-base in early 2020.
+Ireland will connect with the SIS II database in March 2021.

 How will SIS be in the future?